pinion/Getting-Started-with-Edison-and-IoT/README.md

-# Instruction for new Edison Board #
+# Instruction for a new Intel Edison Board #

 ### all this information was collected using the kind help of the people at the @HWHackathon in Dublin #HackDublin ###
 #### in specific: ####